One thing is evident as the country waits for election results. We all need a reset.

-This election and much of the last 4 years have been stressful.
+This election and much of the last four years have been stressful.
 Regardless of which candidate you supported on November 3rd, we’ve all been wound up pretty tight.
-Whether you call it gas-lighting or not – we’ve never experienced 4 years like the last.
-Four years where there was a clear good team and a clear bad team and absolutely nothing in between regardless of which candidate you supported.
+Whether you call it gas-lighting or not – we’ve never experienced four years like the last.
+Four years where there was a clear good team and a clear bad team and absolutely nothing in between, regardless of which candidate you supported.

-When this all shakes out, and I certainly hope it shakes out one way over the other, we are all going to need a reset—a moment to pause, reflect, and return to the middle, where we see each other as humans and not as memes.
+When this all shakes out, and I certainly hope it shakes out one way over the other, we will all need a reset—a moment to pause, reflect, and return to the middle, where we see each other as humans and not as memes.

 A reset can be done on an interpersonal level, with you and a group, or with you and the organization.
-It’s a handy tool to use when you are finding yourself in a rut with someone at work, a team, or the entire organization.
+It’s a handy tool when finding yourself in a rut with someone at work, a team, or the entire organization.

 To reset, all you need to do is to stop.
-That’s it, really.
+That’s it.
 You need to stop.
 We are often stuck in routines (positive and negative), and a reset is all about redirecting routines.
 To do that, you stop.
-Whatever it is that is causing you to bang your head against the wall constantly.
+Whatever it is that is causing you to bang your head against the wall.
 Just stop.

 And if we are talking politics, we all need to stop.
-We are all on different sides with absolutely no middle-ground.
-We are yelling in our echo-chambers in social media, and we only hear our screams back.
+We are all on different sides with absolutely no middle ground.
+We are yelling in our echo chambers on social media, and we only hear our screams back.
 So we need to stop.
-Humanizing opposing opinions is really hard, but that’s a reset.
+Humanizing opposing opinions is hard, but that’s a reset.
 That’s how we find our way back to the middle.
 And forgiveness.

-A quick point of clarification: When I say “the middle,” I’m not referring to the political middle – I’m not asking us all to be centrists.
-Instead, the middle refers to a place where we exist outside of our echo chambers.
-The middle is where we start seeing each other as people with opposing views who are willing to re-engage.
+A quick clarification: When I say “the middle,” I’m not referring to the political middle – I’m not asking us all to be centrists.
+Instead, the middle relates to a place where we exist outside our echo chambers.
+The middle is where we start seeing each other as people with opposing views willing to re-engage.